We are currently recruiting staff for the 2023 Fadden by-election. We are also accepting registrations of interest to work at the referendum.

 COVID-19 safety measures will be in place at polling places and other work venues to protect AEC staff and voters.
 All temporary workers are strongly encouraged to wear a face mask while on duty.
 The AEC also strongly encourages our workers to be COVID-19 vaccinated, in accordance with health advice, and remain up-to-date with those vaccinations, as required.
 COVID-19 safe measures such as personal protective equipment (PPE) or Rapid Antigen Testing will be required for some roles, such as mobile polling at residential aged care facilities.

 The AEC takes the safety of our voters and election workers seriously with appropriate COVID-19 measures.
 The AEC continues to monitor the COVID-19 environment and follows advice from relevant health authorities.
 This may result in changes to the measures put in place.

 Log in to AEC employment to confirm your details are current.

 Elections are a fundamental part of our democratic process in Australia and require around 100,000 temporary workers.
 Working at elections offers you a great opportunity to earn extra money, contribute to your community and support democracy by being a part of delivering the vote.

 Pay ranges from $25.54 to $48.29 per hour, depending on the job.
 You can find out more at pay rates and conditions.

-The AEC maintains a national register of people who may be offered temporary work during elections, including federal elections, by-elections, plebiscites and referendums.
+The AEC has a register of people who may be offered temporary work during elections, including federal elections, by-elections, plebiscites and referendums.

-If you wish to be considered for temporary election work, please submit an online Registration of Interest (ROI).
+If you want to be considered for temporary election work, you can submit an online registration of interest.

-In the lead up to an electoral event, the AEC will assess your application and may contact you, if suitable opportunities become available in your preferred locations.
-Please note, the AEC cannot guarantee employment.
+In the lead up to an electoral event, the AEC will assess your registration of interest and contact you if suitable opportunities become available.

-If you have low vision or difficulty completing your ROI online, please call the AEC help desk on 13 23 26 for assistance.
+If you have low vision or difficulty completing your registration online, please call the AEC help desk on 02 6271 4631 for assistance.